krennic999/MPI/readme.md

     | Fill_s_sidd   | For SIDD dataset           | num_iter=200,exp_weight=0.90,mask_ratio=[90,90],shuffle=2  |
     | Fill_s_polyu  | For PolyU and FMD dataset  | num_iter=200,exp_weight=0.90,mask_ratio=[85,85],shuffle=1  |

-## Possibly exists some bugs!
+## Possibly exist some bugs!
 Feel free to ask any questions!

 ## Citation
 If you find our code or data helpful, please cite our paper!